LOCALLY GROWN, FRESHLY HARVESTED

 Our Vendors

-In addition to our flower growers, we’re proud to welcome a select few artist and artisan vendors to the market — thoughtful makers who create beautiful, meaningful goods and share our values of community, creativity, and quality.
-They’re talented, kind-hearted people, and we think you’ll love what they bring to the market.
+In addition to our flower growers, we’re proud to showcase a select few artist and artisan vendors to the market: thoughtful makers who create beautiful, meaningful goods and share our values of community, creativity, and quality.
+They’re talented, kind-hearted people, and we know you’ll love what they bring to the market.

 Frequently Asked Questions